Stanko/kostatadic.com/content/blog/2018-03-29-good-morning-pearl/index.md

 ]
 +++

-Good morning Pearl You pretty girl
+Good morning Pearl
+You pretty girl

-Hope you slept long And you feel strong
+Hope you slept long
+And you feel strong

-I am so sorry You had to worry
+I am so sorry
+You had to worry

-Because I care 'Bout You
+Because I care
+‘Bout You

+I swear
-I swear Dear Pu
+Dear Pu

 _**19/03/2018**_